Zinc Market Size and Share

 Zinc is a bluish-white metal that is brittle at room temperature but becomes malleable when heated.
 Zinc is found in nature as a mineral in the Earth's crust, and it is commonly used as a coating for iron and steel to protect against corrosion.

-The zinc market is segmented by application, end-user industry, and geography (Asia-Pacific, North America, Europe, South America, the Middle East, and Africa).
-By application, the market is segmented into galvanizing, die casting, brass, oxide & chemicals, and other applications.
-By end-user industry, the market is segmented into construction, transportation, consumer goods, electrical and electronics, and other end-user industries.
-The report also covers the market size and forecasts for the zinc market in 28 countries across major regions.
+The zinc market is segmented by form, production process, application, end-user industry, and geography.
+By form, the market is segmented into refined zinc (slab), zinc alloys, zinc compounds (oxide, sulfate, etc.), and secondary/recycled zinc.
+By production process, the market is segmented into primary production (mining and smelting) and secondary production (recycling).
+By application, the market is segmented into galvanizing, die-casting, brass, zinc oxide and chemicals, and other applications.
+By end-user industry, the market is segmented into construction, transportation, electrical and electronics, consumer goods, and other end-user industries.
+The report also covers the market size and forecasts for zinc in 27 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of volume (tons).

 By Form